apache/mynewt-site/docs/os/tutorials/sensors/sensor_nrf52_bno055.md

 ### Step 10: Controlling and Viewing Sensor Device Hardware and Sensor Data
 The BNO055 device driver implements the `bno055` shell command that allows you to:

-* Read sensor data samples for all the sensor type that the device supports.
+* Read sensor data samples for all the sensor types that the device supports.

     **Note:** The `sensor` shell command discussed previously only reads sensor data for configured sensor types.